 We'll admit, applying for financial aid can be tricky.
 We're here to help.
 Follow the steps below and be sure to contact us with questions along the way.

 Timeline for Applying for Financial Aid

-Students can begin filing financial aid applications on October 1, with the previous year's taxes (e.g. using 2015 taxes on the 2017-2018 FAFSA).
+Students can begin filing financial aid applications on October 1, with the previous year's taxes (i.e. using 2017 taxes on the 2019-2020 FAFSA).
 Houghton's priority financial aid application deadline is March 1.
-Estimated financial aid award letters are sent beginning in November.
-Final financial aid award letters will be sent beginning in March.
 May 1 is when you’ll need to notify colleges whether or not you are accepting their offer of admission and financial aid.

 Step 1: Apply for Admission

-In order to be considered for financial aid you need to be accepted to Houghton College.
-And to be accepted you need to apply.
+In order to be considered for financial aid you need to be accepted to Houghton College, so start your application now!

 Step 2: Apply for Financial Aid